 What is Curious Cat?

-Curious Cat is an app you can download to your phone (either for Apple or Android) that allows you to earn money.
+Curious Cat is an app you can download to your phone (either for Apple or Android) that allows you to earn money by answering questions.

 Taken from their FAQ’s: